vcavallo/nostr-hypermedia/README.md

 3. The server connects to your signer via relay
 4. When you post, the server requests a signature from your signer
 5. You approve/reject in your signer app

+**Option 2: Nostr Connect (QR code flow)**
+1. Go to `/html/login`
+2. Copy the `nostrconnect://` URI or scan the QR code with your signer app
+3. Approve the connection in your signer
+4. The page auto-refreshes when connected

 ### Security model